coderefinery/talk-general/talk.md

 - More complex CI pipelines typically require trust
 - Even a minimal test data set may be considered sensitive data
-- Private GitLab CI runners are the solution to this
+- Per-project GitLab CI runners are the solution to this
 - How do we support researchers creating and maintaining their own CI runners?

 ## How much DevOps do you need for science?